CQH/iOS-Sounds-and-Ringtones/README.md

 ####Backend
 - The app starts in the `/System/Library/Audio/UISounds` and `/Library/Ringtones` folders and looks for any sub-directories on that level and puts them all in an array.
-- The app goes to each directory in that array a finds the sound files in each and saves them all in a `(String, [String])` tuple array for programmatic access.
+- The app goes to each directory in that array a finds the sound files in each and saves them all in a `[NSDictionary]` array of dictionaries for programmatic access.
 - Bookmarked files are saved to the `NSUserDefaults` on `viewWillDisappear` and loaded on `viewWillAppear`.